XingyuHe/NLP-HW1/GUIDE.md

 There is an error.
 The side on a debate is
 "side": "1.
 In the comment section, Anti-atheist requested that I post my arguments in round 1.
 However,  I did not see that until after I posted my acceptance",

+# Questions:
+1. The corpose of text is the statements across all debates.
+Each statement is a document?
+   1. Current solution: each document contains all the text on one side (e.g. pro or con) in a single debate.
+2. The accuracy of the model drops despite higher range of n-gram (73 to 63% from unigram to (1, 3) gram)